We are a value-driven asset management company. We strive to make difference to ethically suspect practises in the financial industry.

 By internal responsibility, we mean that HCP aims to act towards its customers and other stakeholder groups in a way which is consistent with good practice and which takes into account all aspects of corporate responsibility.

-It is important to understand that the complexity of investing and investment products combined with the ambiguity and looseness of laws has led to the emergence of a large gray area in the sector.
+There is an unfortunate grey area in the investment industry.
 Within this gray area, it is possible to operate in a way that is legal, but which nevertheless counts as apparent abuse of customers’ trust.
 A typical example of such abuse is when a financial company succeeds in selling an investment product whose characteristics or costs differ significantly from what the customer has assumed when making the investment decision.

 By external responsibility, we mean that HCP aims to include corporate responsibility as part of its investment operations.
 In practice, this means that HCP is publicly committed to considering the ESG (environmental, social and governance) factors of its target instruments and companies.